-Plumeria is native to Central America, Venezuela, and Mexico.
-It’s a member of the Apocynanceae (dogbane) family and is related to periwinkle and oleander.
+Native to Central America, Venezuela, and Mexico, it’s a member of the Apocynanceae (dogbane) family and is related to periwinkle and oleander.

-It grows best in USDA hardiness zones 9 – 12 though you can grow it in other zones with enough sun and proper care.
-Frost is the biggest concern with growing plumeria.
+Plumeria grows best in USDA hardiness zones 9 – 12 though you can grow it in other zones with enough sun and proper care.
+Frost is the biggest concern when growing.